Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

 address as 909 Virgie St, West Durham.

-Johnnie spend the remains of the war as a POW in Germany and
+Johnnie spend the remainder of the war as a POW in Germany and

 after his release, arrived back in New York on the SS Monticello